Century-old time capsule unsealed in New York

 "This is the thrill of recovering relics," said Yablon, a professor of American studies at the University of Iowa who's writing a book about time capsules.

-But somehow, the time capsule was forgotten.
+But that didn't happen because the time capsule was forgotten.

 A curator discovered it in the society's warehouse in Manhattan's Chelsea neighborhood.

 The box containing the well-preserved papers included another interesting item: a facsimile of a 1774, pre-American Revolutionary War letter written by the colony, now New York, to British colonized Boston, urging that the colonies unite.

 Fast forward to May 23, 1914, the date of a telegram in the box from then New York Gov. Martin Glynn wishing the New York of 1974 well.

 A copy of the New York Times from the same day reports that a banker was found guilty of murder.

 As it turned out, in 1974, the city was battling a fiscal crisis.
 And The Lower Wall Street Business Men's Association no longer existed.

 And a new time capsule was created by high schools students from the society's internship program.
 They selected items to be unsealed in 2114, including tickets to a Lady Gaga concert.

 Contributions also include Purell hand sanitizer and an iconic, Greek-style New York paper coffee cup.